guardian/gateway/docs/ab-testing.md

 There are 2 ways to use AB Tests on Gateway.

 1. **Client Side**: Runs on the client/browser, e.g. for showing different components or taking different actions depending on the test in question.
 Works with SSR too.
 This is the easiest way to setup and run tests.
-2. **Per Request**: The AB test information and API are also available on the ServerState (res.locals) to be untilised within routes/middleware.
+2. **Per Request**: The AB test information and API are also available on the RequestState (res.locals) to be untilised within routes/middleware.
 This is more complex to setup and run, but for example it gives the option of directing users to different routes/flows based on the test in question.

 ## Setup a test